-Born in Udine, Silvia Giordano is an international choreographer, cultural manager, author and curator.
+Born in Udine, Silvia Giordano is a choreographer, director and author.
 She trained as a dancer at Accademia Internazionale Coreutica and Balletto di Toscana in Florence.
-She continued her studies in London (The Place) and in Paris (CND and Menagérie de Verre) and she graduated in the master of Choreography from CODARTS University of the Arts and Fontys School of Fine and Performing Arts in The Netherlands.
+She continued her studies in London (The Place) and in Paris (CND and Menagérie de Verre) and she graduated cum laude in the master of Choreography from CODARTS University of the Arts and Fontys School of Fine and Performing Arts in The Netherlands.

-Alongside the dance field, she collaborated also within the opera sector: as assistant director she has been working at Opéra of Tours, at Maggio Musicale Fiorentino, at Teatro Filarmonico in Verona, at Teatro La Fenice, Teatro Goldoni di Livorno, Teatro Coccia di Novara and Teatro del Giglio in Lucca.
+Alongside the dance field, she is also active within the opera sector: her choreographies have been staged at Festival del Maggio Musicale Fiorentino, Guangzhou Opera House, Teatro La Fenice of Venice, Teatro Real in Madrid and Teatro de la Maestranza in Seville.
+As assistant director she has been working at Opéra of Tours, at Maggio Musicale Fiorentino, at Teatro Filarmonico in Verona, Teatro Goldoni di Livorno, Teatro Coccia di Novara and Teatro del Giglio in Lucca.